Hesperian Health Guides

 The uterus is more sensitive to misoprostol starting in later weeks of pregnancy, so a lower dose of misoprostol is used in later pregnancies.
 A higher dose can harm the uterus.

 Where abortion is restricted, serious legal trouble can result if someone suspects a person tried to have an abortion.
 Because misoprostol usually does not dissolve completely in the vagina, if there is a problem with the abortion and medical help is necessary, undissolved pieces of pills might be found there.
-Taking misoprostol between the cheeks and gums or under the tongue is safer where abortion is illegal.
+Using misoprostol between the cheeks and gums or under the tongue is safer in places where abortion is illegal.

 nystatin